 But don't forget, you need support too.
-It's not something you've likely heard about before and these sorts of things can leave you feeling lost.
+It's not something you've likely heard about before and these sorts of things can leave you feeling lost as a parent.

 Firstly, here are some basics about selective mutism.